Blockstream/gdk/README.md

 Use clang-5.0, no LTO, enable clang-tidy and debug build

-`./tools/build.sh --compiler-version=5.0 --buildtype=debug --lto=false --clang-tidy-version=5.0 --clang`
+`./tools/build.sh --compiler-version=5.0 --buildtype=debug --clang-tidy-version=5.0 --clang`

 Use address sanitizer with gcc-7, no LTO, enable clang-tidy and debug build

-`./tools/build.sh --compiler-version=7 --buildtype=debug --lto=false --sanitizer=address --clang-tidy-version=5.0 --gcc`
+`./tools/build.sh --compiler-version=7 --buildtype=debug --sanitizer=address --clang-tidy-version=5.0 --gcc`

 Use clang-analyzer (it'll analyze GDK and its direct dependencies)